kmann3/EtherpunksMoneyRegister/README.md

 * Polish RecurringTransactionDetails.
 I don't like how it looks.
 * Menu adjust so you see where you are / Nav
 * Categories/Tags: Details page for editing and getting an overview of their use
+* Unit Testing
+* Hard deletes or soft deletes?
+* Logging: Should there be a history table which talks about all db changes?
+This might allow for hard deletes while preserving information
 <hr />

 * Encrypting important things.
 This is a later thing because I'm still manually tweaking things in the database to test and it's simply easier to see mistakes currently.